Check Out this News Article About Us!

 Last Valentine’s Day John Howard was busy preparing for weddings—six of them.
-His business, A Perfect Wedding Chapel in Avondale Estates, Georgia provides a setting for quick, simple events—weddings especially—with photographs and videography that might suggest a more elaborate event.
+His business, A Perfect Wedding Chapel in Stone Mountain, Georgia provides a setting for quick, simple events—weddings especially—with photographs and videography that might suggest a more elaborate event.

 Usually, he explained, it might be just the 2 of us (the couple) or up to 50 guests and an optional reception—maybe cake and punch or hors douvres.
 Sometimes, there’s not even a wedding.
 The couple may already be married; they just want wedding pictures.